Willow Smith opens up about being polyamorous

 "It's not about, 'Oh, I wanna have all these partners.
 I wanna do all of these things,'" Gabrielle Smith said.
 "It's just like my sexuality.
 I'm not specifically attracted to men and I'm not specifically attracted to women or any other gender.
 It's that I am open to anything.
 I want to be able to take opportunities if I feel like they're natural to me."

-Later in the program, Jada Pinkett Smith said there is a lot of "non-consensual non-monogamy going on because people will not just be honest."
+Later in the program, Pinkett Smith said there is a lot of "nonconsensual nonmonogamy going on because people will not just be honest."

-Consensual nonmonogamy, which includes polyamory, is not uncommon, according to a 2016 study out of Indiana University published in the Journal of Sex & Marital Therapy.
-It found that over 20 percent of the several thousand U.S. adults surveyed reported having at some point in their lives experienced this nontraditional romantic arrangement.
+Consensual nonmonogamy, which includes polyamory, is not uncommon, according to a 2016 study out of Indiana University published in the Journal of Sex and Marital Therapy.
+It found that of the several thousand U.S. adults surveyed, over 20 percent reported having at some point in their lives experienced this nontraditional romantic arrangement.

-That finding held steady across age, education level, income, religion, region, political affiliation and race, but not gender and sexual orientation: Men and LGBTQ people were likelier to have experienced consensual nonmonogamy.
+That finding held steady across age, education level, income, religion, region, political affiliation and race but not gender and sexual orientation: Men and gay, lesbian or bisexual people were likelier to have experienced consensual nonmonogamy.